syncfusion-content/asp.netmvc-docs/aspnetmvc/DataManager/Data-Binding.md

 ## Cross domain & JSONP

-The DataManager contains support for creating cross domain request, you can achieve this by using the crossDomain and jsonp properties of the DataManager.
+The DataManager contains support for creating cross domain request, you can achieve this by using the crossDomain and JSONP properties of the DataManager.
 The following code example illustrates on how to create cross domain request.
 {% highlight CSHTML %}
 @(Html.EJ().DataManager("FlatData").URL("http://mvc.syncfusion.com/Services/Northwnd.svc/Orders/").CrossDomain(true))